Goods lifts: Frequently Asked Questions

 I'm concerned I have limited space.
 How do the doors open?

-Most come with a choice of door configurations, hinged doors to give the largest opening, or concertina doors that fold back either outside or within the lift aperture to save space in front of the lift.
+Most come with a choice of door configurations, hinged doors to give the largest opening, or concertina doors that fold back to save space in front of the lift.

 I have reduced space at the upper floor of my building.
 Does this matter?